Plan your Defense

 Thesis and dissertation defenses are public events and are advertised throughout the university.
 Your graduate coordinator can answer any questions on how you should prepare.
 Please complete the following steps before you may hold your defense:

-- Register and submit a complete draft of your thesis/dissertation to ProQuest.
+• Register and submit a complete draft of your thesis/dissertation to ProQuest.

-- To watch a video tutorial on how to set up your ProQuest account, click here: How to set up a ProQuest Account
+• To watch a video tutorial on how to set up your ProQuest account, click here: How to set up a ProQuest Account

-- Don’t worry—you will need to click ‘submit’ several times during the account set-up.
+• Don’t worry—you will need to click ‘submit’ several times during the account set-up.
 You are NOT sending your document to ProQuest; the Graduate School does that after the Registrar verifies all requirements for your degree are finalized.

-- If you feel you need to delay the release of your thesis or dissertation, please see the ISU Embargo Policy.
+• If you feel you need to delay the release of your thesis or dissertation, please see the ISU Embargo Policy.

-- Here is information about ordering bound copies of your thesis/dissertation from Milner library if you wish to do so.
-Binding flyer
+• Here is information about ordering bound copies of your thesis/dissertation from Milner library if you wish to do so.
+Binding flyer.

-- Any changes to your committee composition since your proposal requires a Committee Change form to be submitted to Hovey Hall 209 or dissert@ilstu.edu.
+• Any changes to your committee composition since your proposal requires a Committee Change form to be submitted to Hovey Hall 208 or dissert@IllinoisState.edu.

-- Complete the Right to Defend form and return it to Hovey Hall 209 or dissert@ilstu.edu at least 10 days before your planned defense date.
+• Complete the Right to Defend form and return it to Hovey Hall 208 or dissert@IllinoisState.edu at least 10 days before your planned defense date.
 Students must wait at least 7 business days after approval of the Right to Defend to hold their defense.
 Be sure you check deadlines for the last date to hold your defense.

-- If any changes have been made to your copyright checklist, complete section 5 of the Proposal Approval form and submit it to the Graduate School with your Right to Defend form.
+• If any changes have been made to your copyright checklist, complete section 5 of the Proposal Approval form and submit it to the Graduate School with your Right to Defend form.

-- Please notify the Graduate School of the defense date and other details.
+• Please notify the Graduate School of the defense date and other details.

 Thesis & Dissertation Format Check

-As you wait for your defense date, you may want to schedule an optional thesis/dissertation format check to ensure your document is formatted correctly.
+After you have submitted your Right to Defend form, and as you wait for your defense date, you may want to schedule an optional thesis/dissertation format check to ensure your document is formatted correctly.

-- E-mail dissert@ilstu.edu to schedule your format check.
+• Step Two: E-mail dissert@IllinoisState.edu to schedule your format check.
 You do not need to be present during the format check, but you do need to reserve a time.

-- Due to time limitations only one format check can be done prior to submission of final deposit materials.
+• Due to time limitations only one format check can be done prior to submission of final deposit materials

 Thesis/Dissertation Defense and Revisions

-- Typical defense format: The student presents the results of the research in 15-30 minutes, followed by questions from the audience and committee.
+• Typical defense format: The student presents the results of the research in 15-30 minutes, followed by questions from the audience and committee.
 Once the questions and answers are complete you and the audience are then asked to leave the room while the committee members discuss the defense.
 The committee will then ask the student to return to hear the result.

-- Committee members commonly ask for revisions based on points that come up at the defense.
+• Committee members commonly ask for revisions based on points that come up at the defense.
 Keep careful notes so that you are clear on which revisions are required by your committee.
 You must complete all required changes and have them approved by your committee chair before you can deposit your thesis/dissertation.

-- Once your final thesis/dissertation has been approved by your committee, the members will sign the Outcome of Defense form.
+• Once your final thesis/dissertation has been approved by your committee, the members will sign the Outcome of Defense form.
 This certifies to the Graduate School that you have satisfactorily completed the requirements of the department for the thesis/dissertation.

 Submit the Final Deposit